swoicik/book-cyod/_posts/2018-09-13-Quotes-On-Education.md

 author: "swoicik"
 ---

+During the process of writing this book, I have come accross a number of quotes about education.
+My plan

 > "The challenge becomes, not finding that scarce plant growing in the desert, but finding a specific plant growing in a jungle." - Neil Gaiman

 > "It's the story of students who sat where you sit 250 years ago, and went on to wage a revolution and found this nation.
 Students who sat where you sit 75 years ago who overcame a Depression and won a world war; who fought for civil rights and put a man on the moon.
 Students who sat where you sit 20 years ago who founded Google, Twitter and Facebook and changed the way we communicate with each other." - Barack Obama